line/armeria/site/src/sphinx/server-decorator.rst

 Unwrapping decoration
 ---------------------

-Once a :api:`Service` is decorated, the type of the service is not that of the original :api:`Service` anymore.
-Therefore, you cannot simply down-cast it to access the method exposed by the original :api:`Service`.
+Once a service is decorated, the type of the service is not that of the original service anymore.
+Therefore, you cannot simply down-cast it to access the method exposed by the original service.
 Instead, you need to 'unwrap' the decorator using the ``Service.as()`` method:

 .. code-block:: java